A variety of financial benefits for seniors

-The Commonwealth Seniors Health Card is issued by the Department of Human Services and you need to have reached Age Pension eligibility age to apply.
-There is no assets test, but your annual income must be below $55,808 if you’re single, or $89,290 for couples combined.6
+The Commonwealth Seniors Health Card is issued by the Department of Human Services and you need to have reached age pension age to apply.
+There is no assets test, but your annual income must be below $55,808 if you’re single, or $89,290 for couples combined.5

-The Commonwealth Seniors Health Card provides discounts on PBS prescription medicines, with other savings available through bulk billed doctor appointments, cheaper out of hospital medical expenses through the Medicare Safety Net, concessional rail travel on some services and more.7
+The Commonwealth Seniors Health Card provides discounts on PBS prescription medicines, with other potential savings such as bulk billed doctor appointments (at the discretion of your doctor), cheaper out of hospital medical expenses through the Medicare Safety Net and concessional rail travel on some services.6

 Explore our flexible solutions to manage your super savings into retirement.